Language: EN

 console.log(pet); // { name: "Firulais", vaccinations: true }

-Here, Pet extends Animal, adding the vaccinations property.
-Any object implementing Pet must also fulfill the properties of Animal.
+Here, Pet extends Animal, adding the property vaccinations.
+Any object that implements Pet must also comply with the properties of Animal.

 Optional properties